girish979/Distributed-E-Commerce-System/docs/2 Microservices.md

 ```

 7. Modify `package.json` scripts:
-In your `package.json`, add a script to run the TypeScript code using ts-node:
+In `package.json`, add a script to run the TypeScript code using ts-node:
 ```
 "scripts": {
   "start": "ts-node-dev --respawn src/app.ts",